BelaFrank/RoboFont/README.md

 All other groups will be written as OpenType classes.

-Note: the script marks the first glyph in a group as the key glyph of the FL kerning class.
-However it may not be the one you want it to be.
-RoboFont seems to sort the glyphs in groups alphabetically and so you can end up with a key glyph you didn't want.
-The ordering can be changed manually.
+Note: it's a good idea to check the FL kerning class key glyphs in your file.